MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/backlogs-overview.md

 ## Display leaf node work items

-For TFS 2018 and earlier versions, the board only shows the leaf node with nested items of a same-category hierarchy.
-For all versions, sprint backlogs and Taskboards only show the last node in a same-category hierarchy, called the *leaf node*.
+Sprint backlogs and Taskboards only show the last node in a same-category hierarchy, called the *leaf node*.

 [!INCLUDE [describe leaf node](../includes/display-leaf-nodes.md)]